grafinet/php-activerecord/README.md

 > Active record is an approach to access data in a database.
 A database table or view is wrapped into a class,
 > thus an object instance is tied to a single row in the table.
 After creation of an object, a new row is added to
 > the table upon save.
 Any object loaded gets its information from the database; when an object is updated, the
-> corresponding row in the table is also updated.
+> corresponding row in the table also is.
 The wrapper class implements accessor methods or properties for
 > each column in the table or view.

 More details can be found [here](http://en.wikipedia.org/wiki/Active_record_pattern).